First lady Melania Trump visits detained immigrant children

 The trip to Texas was the most high-profile public appearance Mrs. Trump had made since undergoing a surgical procedure for a benign kidney condition on May 14.
 The procedure prompted her to drop largely out of sight for several days.

-The first lady met with officials and employees at the facility where 55 children ages 12 to 17 are housed.
+The first lady met with officials and employees at the facility, where 55 children aged 12 to 17 are housed.
 Six of them were separated from their parents upon crossing the border, authorities told reporters.

-Mrs. Trump sat at a table at Upbring New Hope Children’s Center and heard caregivers explain how the children are well treated.
+Mrs. Trump sat alongside Health and Human Services Secretary Alex Azar at a table at Upbring New Hope Children’s Center and heard caregivers explain how the children are well treated.
 She asked many questions, seeking assurances that they are being properly cared for.

 “I’m glad I’m here and I’m looking forward to seeing and meeting children, but first of all let me begin to recognize each of you and thanking you for all that you do, for your heroic work that you do every day and what you do for those children,” Melania Trump said.